 Puebla was urged by his masters to report in common writing, not cipher.
 Considering the continued use of cipher in these despatches from the Catholic monarchs, the problem was not in the cipher itself.

 Bergenroth says letters entirely in cipher first occur in the year 1495 and are composed of Roman numerals (p.cxxxvii-cxxxviii).
-He may be referring to these letters.

-A partially ciphered letter of 28 December 1495 (Bergenroth p.75-77) employs a code with Roman numerals below.
+A partially ciphered letter of 28 December 1495 (Bergenroth p.75-77) employs code symbols with Roman numerals below.
 (Although it is guised as a commercial letter, it is in the hand of Alvarez and was actually an instruction to Puebla.
 It refers to the King and Queen of Spain as "the Directors of the Company" and their ambassadors as "factors.")

 [C]CCCLXXXVIII with [con]|